 - The output point is not registered in the asset model, so the calculated data cannot be stored normally.

-FAQs for Time Series Data Management¶
+Time Series Data Management¶

 Q: What preparation work is required before configuring TSDB storage policies?¶